saibotsivad/glopen/README.md

 glopen --dir=./path/to/api/folder --out=./generated-file.js
 ```

+(Use the `-w` or `--watch` flags to watch for changes and rebuild when any are detected, for easier development.)

 The `--out` flag is optional, if not set the code will print, so you could also do:

 ```shell